coyorkdow/cosched/README.md

 }
 ```

-**2. Run in parallel**
+## Example: Run in parallel

 With a scheduler we can run multiple coroutines simultaneously.
 The following snippet shows a task receives the results from two delayed subtasks.
 Each subtask will spend 1 second to return.
 And the main task have to wait until both subtasks return their results.
-The main task also spend 1 second to do its own stuff which is independent to the subtasks.
+The main task also spends 1 second to do its own stuff which is independent to the subtasks.
 By scheduling this task with a scheduler that has three worker threads, we can get the final result in one second.
 Because we can have two subtasks run in parallel.
 ```c++